Finitely annihilated groups: Classification and applications of F-A groups

 \begin{prop} Let $G$ be a finitely generated group with only finitely many distinct finite simple quotients.
 Then $G$ is F-A if and only if $G^{\ab}$ is non-cyclic. \end{prop}

-\begin{proof} If $G^{ab}$ is non-cyclic then it surjects onto $C_{p} \times C_{p}$ for some prime $p$, and hence is F-A by lemma \ref{Cp fa} (note this is not create a circular argument, as we do not use this proposition again before proving lemma \ref{Cp fa}).
+\begin{proof} If $G^{ab}$ is non-cyclic then it surjects onto $C_{p} \times C_{p}$ for some prime $p$, and hence is F-A by lemma \ref{Cp fa}.
 Conversely, if $G$ is F-A, then it can be written as the union of all its maximal normal, proper, finite index subgroups (proposition \ref{max}).
 But as $G$ is finitely generated, it can only have finitely many subgroups of a given index.
 Since the index of these maximal normal, proper, finite index subgroups is bounded, there can only be finitely many of them.
 So by corollary \ref{fin cover cor}, $G \twoheadrightarrow C_{p}\times C_{p}$ for some prime $p$, and hence $G^{\ab}$ is non-cyclic. \end{proof}

 \begin{cor} A finite group $G$ is F-A if and only if $G^{\ab}$ is non-cyclic. \end{cor}